 The body posture inherent in operating everyday gadgets affects not only your back, but your behavior.
 According to a new study by Maarten Bos and Amy Cuddy, operating a relatively large device inspires more assertive behavior than working on a small one.

-Open for comment; 20 Comments posted.
+Closed for comment; 20 Comments posted.

 A recent conference at Harvard Business School addressed the on-the-ground reality of women leaders 50 years after the first women were admitted to the two-year MBA Program at Harvard.

 Business scholars, particularly behavioral economists, study what motivates people to buy, save, donate, and any other number of actions that build society.
 In helping organizations run better, this research can also be read in a different light.
 Diet tips, anyone?